Armin Laschet: Social policy

 Laschet was a fierce defender of Chancellor Merkel's migration policies during the European migrant crisis of 2015.

 In 2016, Laschet dismissed proposals for a so-called burqa ban as a "phony debate" and distraction from more pressing issues.
 However, his party later adopted this policy as a core issue.

 Ahead of a parliamentary vote in June 2017, Laschet expressed his opposition against Germany's introduction of same-sex marriage, going so far as to say it would be unconstitutional.
-During the 2021 German federal election Lashet gave a different position in a town hall, where he claimed he would have voted in favour of same-sex marriage.
+During the 2021 German federal election Laschet gave a different position in a town hall, where he claimed he would have voted in favour of same-sex marriage.

 In 2018, Laschet described the treehouses protesting the destruction of Hambach forest as "illegally occupied areas" and stated that RWE had the right to clear the forest.
 "The state government is there to ensure that the law that applies is enforced," he said during a talk show on German public broadcaster WDR.